Bench182/exorium/README.md

 * Any syntax with `...` means you can give several arguments.
 * Crossed through commands are currently not working.

 Commands, suggestions or features we still plan to add can be seen in our [TO DO project](https://github.com/ThePawKingdom/exorium/projects/1).
-Support can be received in our [support server](https://discord.gg/MRdGudf).
 If a command doesn't work, please make an [issue](https://github.com/ThePawKingdom/exorium/issues/).
+Furthermore, if you require support with something within exorium, please join our [support server](https://discord.gg/MRdGudf/) and ask for support in it's support channel.

 #### Social commands
 |Command                                                                      |Syntax                |